 This post may contain affiliate links.
 That means, if you make a purchase, I may receive a small commission.
 As an Amazon Associate I earn from qualifying purchases.
 For more information, read my disclaimer.

 Waiheke is only a 40-minute ferry ride from Auckland in New Zealand’s North Island.
-So, getting started on your Waiheke Island day trip itinerary is easy.
+The ferry to Waiheke Island departs regularly from Auckland’s downtown ferry terminal, so getting started on your Waiheke Island day trip itinerary is easy.

 Book your fast return ferry tickets to Waiheke in advance here.